Ian Murray (Scottish politician)

-Ian Murray (born 10 August 1976) is a British politician who has served as Shadow Secretary of State for Scotland since 2020, and previously from 2015 to 2016.
-A member of the Labour Party, he has been Member of Parliament (MP) for Edinburgh South since 2010.
+Ian Murray (born 10 August 1976) is a British politician who has served as Minister of State jointly in the Department for Culture, Media and Sport and the Department for Science, Innovation and Technology since September 2025, having previously served as Secretary of State for Scotland from July 2024 to September 2025.
+A member of the Labour Party, he has been the Member of Parliament (MP) for Edinburgh South since 2010.
+He previously served as Shadow Secretary of State for Scotland from 2015 to 2016 and again from 2020 to 2024.

-He previously served as a City of Edinburgh Councillor for the wards of Liberton and Liberton/Gilmerton from 2003 to 2010.
-Since 2019, Murray has been the only Labour Party MP representing a Scottish constituency and had previously been so from 2015 to 2017.
-A critic of former Labour Party Leader Jeremy Corbyn, in 2020, it was revealed that Murray was initially planning to defect from the Labour Party and join The Independent Group, which later became Change UK; Murray decided against joining the seven defectors and remained as a Labour MP.
+Murray previously served as a City of Edinburgh Councillor for the wards of Liberton and Liberton/Gilmerton from 2003 to 2010.
+Murray was the sole Labour Party MP representing a Scottish Constituency from 2015 to 2017 and from 2019 to 2023.

 Early life and career

-Murray was born in Edinburgh, to a cooper father and shop assistant mother in 1976.
-Brought up in the Wester Hailes area of Edinburgh, he attended Dumbryden Primary School, then Wester Hailes Education Centre.
-Upon completing his secondary school education, Murray read Social Policy and Law at the University of Edinburgh's Academy of Government, graduating with an honours degree (M.A.
-Hons.) at the age of twenty.
+Ian Murray was born on 10 August 1976 in Edinburgh, to a cooper father and shop assistant mother.
+He was brought up in the Wester Hailes area of Edinburgh, where he attended Dumbryden Primary School, then Wester Hailes Education Centre.
+Murray read Social Policy and Law at the University of Edinburgh graduating with an M.A.
+Hons.
 While studying at university, he had a part-time job in a local fish & chip shop before setting up and running a pizza delivery service.

 After graduation, Murray worked for Royal Blind in pensions management, before being head-hunted by an Edinburgh-based internet television station (Worldart.com) during the dot-com boom where he helped to build a new online TV station.
 Despite his efforts, the company ran out of funding and he was made redundant; he then founded his own event management business (100 mph Events Ltd).
 Murray also organised a student exchange programme in Nepal to fund school buildings and staff.

-Political career

 In 2003, Murray stood in the local elections for Liberton winning the seat for Labour at the age of 27; he later represented the larger Liberton/Gilmerton ward from 2007 to 2010.

-Murray was returned for the seat of Edinburgh South at the 2010 general election.
-He served on the Business, Innovation and Skills Select Committee and the Environmental Audit Select Committee.
+Parliamentary career

+At the 2010 general election, Murray was elected as MP for Edinburgh South, winning the seat with 34.7% of the vote and a majority of 316.
 In 2011, he was appointed to the Official Opposition frontbench as Shadow Minister for Trade and Investment.